Mohsen Yeganeh: Career

 Mohsen Yeganeh's first song, "Nashkan Delamo," was performed alongside Mohsen Chavoshi and Hamed Hakan, with lyrics and music by Yeganeh and arrangement by Chavoshi.
 His debut album, Sal-e Kabiseh (Leap Year), was released unofficially.
 Following this, Yeganeh focused on releasing singles, many of which were later compiled into albums to avoid scattered distribution.
 For several years, he was considered an unauthorized singer until he decided to obtain a permit from the Ministry of Culture and Islamic Guidance.
 After a period of silence and various challenges, he released his first official album, Nafashaye Bi Hadaf (Aimless Breaths), on 8 July 2008.

 After a two-year hiatus following his debut official album, Yeganeh spent much of his time performing concerts.
 He devoted considerable effort to his second album, Rag-e Khab (Deep Sleep), which was released in August 2010.
 The song "Sokoot" (Silence) from this album gained widespread acclaim and was recognized as the most popular song of 2010 in Iran.

 His next album, Hobab (Bubble), was released two years later in October 2012, featuring 14 tracks.
 Yeganeh initially described Hobab as his final album, and in a surprising statement, he declared, "This is my last album."
 However, following requests from his fans, he reconsidered and promised to begin working on a new album after releasing several singles.
 His fourth album, Negahe Man (My Gaze), was released on 10 May 2015.

+In 2012, Yeganeh performed at a National Unity and Cohesion Youth Conference in the presence of then-President Mahmoud Ahmadinejad, who awarded him a certificate of appreciation.
+The event sparked considerable interest online after images and videos were shared.
+Yeganeh later said in an interview that the encounter with Ahmadinejad was unexpected.

 Yeganeh has written the lyrics for most of his songs and has also composed and arranged music for artists such as Mohammad Esfahani, Ali Lohrasbi, and others.

 In March 2016, Yeganeh released the single "Behet Ghol Midam" (I Promise You), which was met with significant acclaim.
 A music video for the song, recorded during a concert on 2 August 2016, was released in January 2017.
 The video garnered widespread attention both domestically and internationally, achieving over 250 million views and becoming the most-watched Persian-language music video on YouTube.